rVnPower/bnt/README.md

 # About configuring
 Sadly, due to the CORS policy, configuration will not be easy to make.
 I tried fetching some JSON file but I could not get rid of the errors.

-The only way you can configure this project is to modify the source code and build.
+~~The only way you can configure this project is to modify the source code and build.~~ Working on it with localStorage!
+Stay tuned!